 Where and How to collect the data?

-The first thing we need to do is collection of data.
-As we described the label which are the clauses we need to collect the legal contract statements based on those clauses.
-In today’s digital world where we have the internet, we can get our required data by scraping the required web pages and collecting the data.
+We first need to collect data as we described the label, which are the clauses we need to collect the legal contract statements based on those clauses.
+In today’s digital world, where we have the internet, we can get our required data by scraping the required web pages and collecting the data.

 Methods: Web Scraping, Data Collection, Data Storage, Data Management, Data Manipulation

-On the internet you will find both good and bad information, so it’s really essential to do a quality check before starting scraping.
+You will find both good and bad information on the internet, so it’s really essential to do a quality check before starting scraping.
 Identifying the good sources is a key thing to build a quality dataset.

-That’s why we did rigorous research with the help of our annotation team in which we have professional law people to find out which website has the best information and quality content from which we can legally scrape the data.
-Once we identified the necessary webpages, we did a thorough analysis of their website structure.
+That’s why we did rigorous research with the help of our annotation team.
+We have professional law people to find out which website has the best information and quality content from which we can legally scrape the data.
+Then, once we identified the necessary web pages, we thoroughly analyzed their website structure.

-After having an idea what and from where to scrape, using python, Selenium, requests library, BeautifulSoup we started to scrape the website.
+We scrape the website after having an idea of what and from where to scrape, using python, Selenium, requests library, and BeautifulSoup.

-Once the data is scraped we need to put those data into some storage system.
-So we store them in JSON and CSV formats in our cloud storage securely and to process them for further annotation work.
+Once the data is scraped, we need to put those data into some storage system.
+So we store them in JSON and CSV formats in our cloud storage securely and process them for further annotation work.

 How to build a Clause Classification Dataset?